Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 :arrow_right: Monday, Sept 21 -- compare measures across yeast interactomes

+### Tips & Info (last updated 9/22)

+1. Part I of the written assignment contains the distributions for the example graphs!
+Take advantage of that.
+2. Further, for one of the graphs the average clustering coefficient is zero across the board.
+So if you're getting all zeros, it still might be correct.
+3. Finally, if you get the code to be exactly the way you want it for the example graphs, make a copy of that file. **You can submit multiple files for the assignment** (e.g. `examplegraphs.py` and `yeastgraphs.py`).
+Once you have the example graphs working, you want to modify the copied file to handle more than two networks (see the suggestion about code structure).

 ## :star: **Task A**: `matplotlib` Preliminaries

 `Matplotlib` is a plotting and visualization library for Python.
 The `plot_graph.py` file contains a single function, which plots some numbers.
 To see if you have it installed on your machine, try running `plot_graph.py`.
 If it is not installed, try installing it in the same way you installed `graphspace_python`.
 For example, you can open a Terminal (Mac) or Anaconda Command Prompt (for those using Anaconda as the package manager) and type: